josekurian/OIC-DeploymentScripts/README.md

 OIC_USER            |   (Mandatory) OIC User
 OIC_PASSWORD        |   (Mandatory) OIC User Password
-OVERWRITE           |   (Mandatory)  Overwrite flag - If true, it will overwrite Integration if it already exists IMPORT_ONLY			|	(Mandatory)
-                    |   * If true, it will import the integration without the connections and will leave it deactivated.
-                    |   * If false, it will import both the integration and the connections and leave it activated.
+OVERWRITE           |   (Mandatory)  Overwrite flag - If true, it will overwrite Integration if it already exists IMPORT_ONLY			|	(Mandatory)<br>If true, it will import the integration without the connections and will leave it deactivated.<br>If false, it will import both the integration and the connections and leave it activated.
 INTEGRATION_CONFIG	|	(Mandatory) Location of file integrations.json, this file contains the integrations to deploy.
 IAR_LOCATION        |   (Mandatory) IAR files location